Artificial discovery of lattice models for wave transport: Results

-This connection also has important implications for the onset of a dynamic instability.
+Next, we analyze the connection of the transfer matrix method to the non-Hermitian Hamiltonian $H(k)$ and its winding number $w$.
+We note that by recursively applying the transfer matrix $T(\omega)$ to one of its eigenvectors with eigenvalue $\lambda_m$ one can construct a solution of the homogeneous part of Eq.~(\ref{equ:equations_of_motion}) that also fulfills the ansatz \cref{equ:Bloch_ansatz} with energy $E=\omega$ and complex quasimomentum $k=-i \ln \lambda_m$, see \cref{equ:equations_of_motion_T} with ${\vec a}_{j,\rm in}=0$.
+Since no specific boundary condition is imposed, one can choose an arbitrary $\omega$ without any constraint from the PBC point gap and always find $2M$ solutions with their $\lambda_m$.
+These solutions also correspond to right eigenvectors of the generalized Bloch-Hamiltonian $H(k)$ with complex $k$, $k=-i\ln\lambda_m$.
+They are formed by the first $M$ entries of the corresponding $T$-matrix eigenvectors, i.e., the amplitudes within one unit cell.
+Most importantly, the winding number $w$ is directly accessible from the transfer matrix formalism via the number of $\lambda_m$ within the unit circle (see \cref{app:connection_to_topology}):

+The transfer matrix approach is naturally connected to the generalized Brillouin zone (GBZ) approach~\cite{Yao2018edge,yokomizo2019non,yang2020non}.
+Also in this approach, one views the non-Hermitian Hamiltonian $H(k)$ as a function of an arbitrary complex number $\lambda=e^{ik}$.
+In this case, one focuses on the complex spectrum $\omega$ for open boundary conditions (OBC).
+The central result is that for $\omega$ in the OBC spectrum, after we order the $\lambda_j$ by their absolute value, we find $\lvert\lambda_M(\omega)\rvert=\lvert\lambda_{M+1}(\omega)\rvert$.
+This connection has important implications for the onset of a dynamic instability.
 Crossing points between different eigenvalues $\lvert\lambda_M(\omega)\rvert$ and $\lvert\lambda_{M+1}(\omega)\rvert$ at some real value $\omega$ mean that at this point $\lambda_M(\omega)$ lies on the GBZ, so the frequency $\omega$ must be an OBC eigenvalue with zero imaginary part.
 This implies that this point is the onset of a dynamic instability.
 We use this in our optimisation to ensure we only discover stable lattice models.

-By taking a contour integral over the GBZ, it is possible to compute the scattering matrix and gain, and it has been shown that the forward and backward gain scale with $\abs{\beta_M}$ and $1/\abs{\beta_{M+1}}$ in the thermodynamic limit \cite{xue2021simple}.
-This is equivalent to the scaling derived with the transfer-matrix approach, presented here.

 In the following, we discuss several illustrative examples of lattices designed with our approach that fulfill different wave transport functionalities.
 The models we discover for the directional amplifiers and frequency demultiplexers also have an underlying non-trivial topology.
 Therefore, our scheme also enables the discovery of systems with certain non-Hermitian topological properties. \\